Few things are more frustrating than switching to a healthy diet and feeling WORSE.

 If you have dozens of random symptoms that appear out of nowhere, this is one condition you can’t afford to overlook.

-Headaches, brain fog, chronic nasal congestion, bloating, restless leg – yep, those are all signs of a histamine intolerance.
+Headaches, brain fog, chronic nasal congestion, bloating, restless leg – yep, those are all signs of histamine intolerance.

 In this blog post, we cover everything you need to know about conquering a histamine intolerance so you can start living again.